Mark Thwaite: Tricky

 In 1998, Thwaite was invited to join Tricky's live band for his upcoming world tour to promote studio album Angels with Dirty Faces.
-Thwaite continued to work with Tricky, touring with the live band worldwide and contributing to three studio albums and an EP - Mission Accomplished EP (2000), Blowback (2001), Vulnerable (2003) and Knowle West Boy (2008) and performing with Tricky and P.J.
+Thwaite continued to work with Tricky, touring with the live band worldwide and contributing to three studio albums and an EP – Mission Accomplished EP (2000), Blowback (2001), Vulnerable (2003) and Knowle West Boy (2008) and performing with Tricky and P.J.
 Harvey on the Late Show with David Letterman and Late Night with Conan O'Brien.
 He also performed with Tricky on UK show Later With Jools Holland.
 He also performed guitar on Tricky's remix of MethodMan's "Judgement Day" single.

 The Mission, 1999 and onwards

-The Mission re-formed once again in 1999, with Thwaite rejoining the band to tour the USA and Europe.
+The Mission re-formed once again in 1999, with Thwaite rejoining the band to tour the US and Europe.
 Following the success of the tour, the band continued, undertaking a world tour in 2000 and releasing a live CD entitled Ever After.
 Thwaite remained with the band to record their next studio album, Aura (2001).

-During the same period, Thwaite also recorded guitars for Tricky's Mission Accomplished EP - his first for Epitaph records, released in 2000, followed by Blowback, an album which included collaborations between Thwaite and Alanis Morissette, Flea, Anthony Kiedis and John Frusciante.
+During the same period, Thwaite also recorded guitars for Tricky's Mission Accomplished EP – his first for Epitaph records, released in 2000, followed by Blowback, an album which included collaborations between Thwaite and Alanis Morissette, Flea, Anthony Kiedis and John Frusciante.

 Owing to touring commitments with Tricky, Thwaite was unable to play on The Mission's next tour, and officially left the band in September 2001.
 He toured the United States with Tricky, as special guests of rock band Tool in 2001.
 While continuing to work with Tricky, Thwaite also collaborated with Gary Numan on heavy industrial metal reworkings of Are 'Friends' Electric? and This Wreckage for Numan's RIP single (released in 2002) and Hybrid album (2003).

 New Disease

 In 2002 Thwaite formed UK-based rock band New Disease. releasing the Axiomatic EP in 2003, co-produced by John Fryer.
-In 2004 the band signed to Universal records and released the single Like Rain produced by Canadian producer David Bottrill (Tool, Muse, Rush), the band were later dropped by Universal during a restructure, with the band's debut album unreleased, and Thwaite relocated to the USA in 2005.
+In 2004 the band signed to Universal records and released the single Like Rain produced by Canadian producer David Bottrill (Tool, Muse, Rush), the band were later dropped by Universal during a restructure, with the band's debut album unreleased, and Thwaite relocated to the US in 2005.
 The band would release the posthumous album Patent Life 10 years later in 2014.